Hermann of Altach

+Hermann oversaw the copying of regnal lists at Niederaltaich and commissioned the production of the Catalogus ducum Bavariae, a list of Bavarian dukes, the original manuscript of which survives, including some of Hermann's own additions.
 The works of Hermann were published by Jaffé in Mon.
 Germ.
 Hist., XVII, 351- 427, German translation by Weiland in Geschichtschreiber der deutschen Vorzeit (Berlin, 1871; second edition, Leipzig, 1898).